AnyChart/docs.anychart.com/Common_Settings/Text_Formatters.md

 ##Default fields

 There are some standard fields this method has, which depend on the chart type.
-Below you can see a table with all chart types and fields avaliable for them by default.
+Below you can see a table with all chart types and fields available for them by default.

 <table class="dtTABLE">